 • Pain

-Brain training can be an effective method of treating depression and, for people taking medication when they start neurofeedback, reducing or stopping their prescribed drugs needs to be done with their doctor’s supervision as their brain becomes more stable over time.
+Brain training can be an effective method of treating depression, and for people taking medication when they start neurofeedback, reducing or stopping their prescribed drugs needs to be done with their doctor’s supervision as their brain becomes more stable over time.

 After brain training with neurofeedback, people with depression often report they are better able to stabilize their moods and that their motivation improves.